 Background and Intent: The relocation of the hospital onto the Indiana University campus will allow for the hospital to grow and meet the needs of the region.
 However, there are many ancillary support services, businesses, and medical offices that also may relocate near the hospital.
-Together, the relocation of these uses will require that the performance of the transportation network surrounding the hospital meet high safety and access standards.
-These will be detailed within the Thoroughfare Plan update anticipated to commence in 2017.
-Improved coordination between all agencies is necessary for development opportunities around this focus area and connectivity to Griffy Lake.
+Together, the relocation of these uses will require that the performance of the transportation network surrounding the hospital meets high safety and access standards.
+These will be detailed within the updated Thoroughfare Plan, anticipated to commence in 2017.
+Improved coordination between all agencies is necessary for development opportunities around this Focus Area and connectivity to Griffy Lake.